That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 The British Pound is the world’s oldest currency still in use at 1,200 years old.
 The pound has been an identity as a symbol of British sovereignty.

-The world’s smallest mammal, a Bumblebee Bat, weights about the same as a U.S. dime.
+The world’s smallest mammal, a Bumblebee Bat, weighs about the same as a U.S. dime.
 Native to Myanmar and Thailand, these bats are endangered.

 Qantas Airways once powered an interstate flight on cooking oil.
 This marked Australia’s first commercial flight using sustainably derived biofuel.

 Berries are simple fruits stemming from one flower.
-This means that pineapples, bananas, watermelon, pumpkins, and avocados are berries.
+This means that pineapples, bananas, watermelons, pumpkins, and avocados are berries.

 One horse can have approximately 15 horsepower.
 Horsepower is about 746 watts.
 The term was coined in the late 18th Century.

 The Leaning Tower of Piza is tilted because of the soft soil that it’s built on – which has also protected it from at least 4 powerful earthquakes.

 All the paint on the Eiffel Tower weighs the same as ten elephants.
 It gets repainted every seven years without closing to the public.

 All new FBI special agents and intelligence analysts are required to visit the United States Holocaust Memorial Museum.